thehereward/snapcup/README.md

 firebase emulators:start
 ```

 from the root directory.
 This allows you to open the firebase emulator console and it mocks firestore, auth and firebase functions from your directory.

-When you first start the emulator you should go to the auth tab and add a test account, with credentials
+**Every time** you start the emulator you should go to the auth tab and add a test account, with credentials

 ```
 username: test@test.com